EdSolidworks/CrazySim/README.md

 # CrazySim Setup

 ## Supported Platforms
-This simulator is currently only supported on Ubuntu systems with at least 20.04.
-This is primarily a requirement from Gazebo Sim.
-The simulator was built, tested, and verified on 22.04 with Gazebo Garden.
+This simulator is supported on Ubuntu 20.04.

 To install this repository use the recursive command as shown below for HTTPS:
 ```bash